MACP Control Plane — Architecture

 Run Orchestrationsrc/runs/RunManager (state machine), RunExecutor (coordination), StreamConsumer (per-session event loop), SessionDiscovery (WatchSessions), SignalConsumer (WatchSignals)

-Runtime Abstractionsrc/runtime/RuntimeProvider interface, RustRuntimeProvider (gRPC), ProtoRegistryService, RuntimeCredentialResolverService (JWT → static-bearer → dev-header chain), RuntimeJwtMinterService (short-lived JWT mint + cache)
+Runtime Abstractionsrc/runtime/RuntimeProvider interface, RustRuntimeProvider (gRPC), ProtoRegistryService, RuntimeCredentialResolverService (JWT → static-bearer → dev-bearer chain), RuntimeJwtMinterService (short-lived JWT mint + cache)

 Eventssrc/events/Normalization (raw→canonical), transactional persistence, SSE publishing